With Cosmos DB, Microsoft wants to build one database to rule them all

 Cosmos DB is, in Shukla’s words, “a major leap forward” from what DocumentDB was able to offer.
 DocumentDB only offered a subset of the capabilities of what is now Cosmos DB.
 While DocumentDB was essentially a store for JSON data, Cosmos DB goes much further.
 It extends the idea of an index-free database system and adds support for various new data types that allows Cosmos DB enough flexibility to work as a graph database or key-value database, for example.
 And for those who are looking to store more traditional columnar relational data, Cosmos DB will also offer support for those.

-All of this is driven by a mantra that you’ll almost inevitably hear when you talk to somebody from Microsoft’s developer division these days: “We want to be the developers wherever they are.”
+All of this is driven by a mantra that you’ll almost inevitably hear when you talk to somebody from Microsoft’s developer division these days: “We want to meet developers wherever they are.”
 So while you could also use the MongoDB APIs to access your data in DocumentDB, Cosmos DB also features support for SQL, Gremlin and Azure Tables — and the team plans to launch a large number of similar driver and translation layers in the near future.

 “No data is born relational,” Shukla told me.
 “In the real world, nobody thinks in terms of schemas — they think graphs or maybe JSON document if you’re an IOT device. […] We want to make sure that the systems we build have a common engine to efficiently map different data models.”